-Publish to Managed Services
+Publish to SubQuery Managed Services

-Publish to Managed Services
+Publish to SubQuery Managed Services

 Benefits of hosting your project with SubQuery's Managed Service